-4. Is political party required to furnish return of income?
-If Yes, who is the authorised signatory?
+4. Should political party furnish return of income?
+If yes, who is the authorised signatory?

 Yes, though political party has 100% exemption on specified income, it is not given any relief from furnishing return of income.
 Any political party as per Section 13A is required to furnish return of income under Section 139(4B) if its income exceeds maximum amount not chargeable to tax (limit is computed before taking into consideration Section 13A exemption).
 Tax slab applicable for political parties is same as the one applicable to normal resident individual.

 It is the responsibility of the Chief Executive Officer of the political party to file the return of income and also to sign and verify the same.

 5. Income tax return form to be filed by political parties

 Political parties are required to furnish their return of income in ITR 7.
 ITR contains following major information to be filled by political parties:

 - Balance sheet – broad information regarding main source of funds (corpus/general funds, loans etc) and application of funds (asset, investment, advances etc)